 Using open standards, AM is fully extensible, and can expand its

 capabilities through its SDKs and numerous REST endpoints.

 AM is part of the ForgeRock Identity Platform, and provides identity and access management of mobile-ready, cloud, enterprise, social, and partner services.
 The ForgeRock Identity Platform provides global consumer services across any platform for any connected device or any Internet-connected entity.

 The ForgeRock Identity Platform features the following products:

 ForgeRock Access Management.
 Context-based access management system.
-Access Management is an all-in-one industry-leading access management solution, providing authentication, authorization, federation, Web services security, adaptive risk, and entitlements services among many other features.
+AM is an all-in-one industry-leading access management solution, providing authentication, authorization, federation, Web services security, adaptive risk, and entitlements services among many other features.
 AM is deployed as a simple

 .warfile, featuring an architecture that is platform independent, flexible, and extensible, and highly available and scalable.

 ForgeRock Identity Management.
 Cloud-focused identity administration.
 Identity Management is a lightweight provisioning system, built on resource-oriented principles.
 IDM is a self-contained system, providing workflow, compliance, synchronization, password management, and connectors.
 IDM features a next-generation modular architecture that is self-contained and highly extensible.